-It is only later that the practice was tried out in companies such as Royal Dutch/Shell and GE; and EDF and the French Railways and Elf.
+It is only later that the practice was tried out in companies such as Royal Dutch/Shell and GE; and EDF, the French Railways and Elf.

 Scenarios were always a practice-led field.
 It is our role as scholars to determine whether the practices ‘work’ well, or not; on what basis this is ascertained; what the difference between effectiveness or lack of it consists of; and how rigorous research can help the practice become better and avoid being ‘bad’.

 Since 9/11 we have seen a steep increase in the production of scholarly work on scenario planning.
-Currently, some 2400 peer-reviewed papers are published on scenario planning in English alone every year; and Amazon lists over 1500 books whose titles include ‘scenario planning’.
+Currently, some 200 academic papers are published on scenario planning every year, and there are several hundred books whose titles include “scenario planning”.

 Oxford, 21st April 2014

 Rafael Ramírez is Director of the Oxford Scenarios Programme and Professor of Practice at the University of Oxford.